earaujoassis/dike/README.md

 $ cargo run
 ```

-It will compile the binary and run it.
 The HTTP server's address will be printed in the console.

 Another possibility is using `docker-compose` to start all services (including database):